amazon-archives/amazon-ecs-interstella-workshop/workshop3/readme.md

 Click **Continue**, and then **Save**.

 When you click save, CodeBuild will create an IAM role to access other AWS resources to complete your build.
-By default, it doesn't include everything, so we will need to modify the newly created IAM Role to allow access to EC2 Container Registry (ECR).
+By default, it doesn't include everything, so we will need to modify the newly created IAM Role to allow access to Elastic Container Registry (ECR).

 2\.
 Modify IAM role to allow CodeBuild to access other resources like ECR.

 In the AWS Management Console, navigate to the [AWS IAM console](https://console.aws.amazon.com/iam/).
 Choose **Roles** on the left.
 Find the role that created earlier.
-In the example, the name of the role created was **codebuild-dev-iridium-service-role**.
+In the example, the name of the role created was **codebuild-dev-iridium-service-service-role**.
 Click **Add inline policy**.
 By adding an inline policy, we can keep the existing managed policy separate from what we want to manage ourselves.

 ![CodeBuild Modify IAM Role](images/1-cb-modify-iam.png)